JazminRM/aDNA_SummerCourse_UCPH/Exercises/F-statistics.md

 Does our ancient canid 1 belongs to the same clade as the Greenland & Husky dogs?

-Our previous results suggest that mystery sample 1 is closest to the Greenland dogs, Huskies, and Alaskan malamutes.
-So we would like to formally test whether this sample forms a clade with the Greenland dog (I picked the Greenland dog, but feel free to chose a different one if you think another dog looks closest to the mystery sample 1).
+Our previous results suggest that the ancient sample 1 is closest to the Greenland dogs, Huskies, and Alaskan malamutes.
+So we would like to formally test whether this sample forms a clade with the Greenland dog (I picked the Greenland dog, but feel free to chose a different one if you think another dog looks closest to the ancient sample 1).

 To test that we will run a *D*-statistic test of the form:

 <center>

-*D*(Mystery sample 1, Greenland dog; X, Golden jackal)
+*D*(Ancient sample 1, Greenland dog; X, Golden jackal)

 </center>